top of page

 2. In-Depth Evaluation: A 90-minute face-to-face session involving a clinical interview and a deep dive into lived experiences.

 3. The "Spectrum" Questionnaires: I was given seven validated questionnaires.
-It’s important to note that a thorough assessment often looks for "co-morbidities" like Autism, Bipolar, OCD, or EUPD (Borderline Personality Disorder) to ensure the diagnosis is accurate.
+A thorough assessment often looks for "co-morbidities" like Autism, Bipolar, OCD, or EUPD (Borderline Personality Disorder) to ensure the diagnosis is accurate.

 4. Psychiatric Review: If a psychologist performs the assessment, you must have a final session with a Psychiatrist if you wish to discuss medication.